Miroslav Bobek: Director of Prague Zoo

 After Petr Fejk left, Miroslav Bobek applied for the post of the director of Prague Zoo.
 He advanced to the final round, together with the economist Miroslav Zámečník and former head of news at TV Nova, Jan Vávra.
 The committee for the selection of the new director recommended Miroslav Bobek and Prague City Council appointed him to this position.
 The ceremonial inauguration took place on December 22, 2009 at the zoo.
 At the time he saw his main task to be maintaining Prague Zoo’s success.
 He wanted to use modern technology in the zoo, including the Internet, thus being able to present the animals more in the context of their natural environment.
 A particularly big task he set himself was the construction of a new pavilion for the elephants and hippos.

 Under his leadership the zoo managed to break its record for annual attendance, it increased its level of economic self-sufficiency, deepened its breeding successes and increased its efforts in the conservation of endangered species.
-One of the things Prague Zoo did was to cooperate with the Czech Army in transporting Przewalski’s horses to Mongolia (The Return of the Wild Horses from 2011) and it actively engaged in the conservation of western gorillas in Africa (in particular by means of The Wandering Bus project since 2013).
+One of the things Prague Zoo did was to cooperate with the Czech Army in transporting Przewalski's horses to Mongolia (The Return of the Wild Horses from 2011) and it actively engaged in the conservation of western gorillas in Africa (in particular by means of The Wandering Bus project since 2013).

-During his time at Prague Zoo they have built new grounds for the elephants (Elephant Valley), a hippo house, an aquarium for giant salamanders, the Bororo Reserve and Rákos’ Parrot house for mainly exotic birds.
+During his time at Prague Zoo they have built new grounds for the elephants (Elephant Valley), a hippo house, an aquarium for giant salamanders, the Bororo Reserve and Rákos' Parrot house for mainly exotic birds, new gorilla house called The Dja Reserve, Mongolian Gobi exhibit or Ball's Pyramid exhibit with breeding facility for the critically endangered Lord Howe Island stick insect.
+A new home for polar bears, the Arctic exhibit, is in construction.
 The Feline and Reptile House has been reconstructed, Gočár's houses have been restored and, after decades of neglect, the Zakázanka trail has reopened.
 He considers the acquisition of elephants from Sri Lanka to be a great success.

-Publishing activities
+On 27 September 2025, journalists from Seznam Zprávy and Deník N published articles, in which current and former employees of the Prague Zoo described long-time bossing and bullying by Bobek and his secretary Renata Švejdová.
+A day later, in interview with Seznam Zprávy, Bobek admitted that he yelled at employees, but denied allegations of bossing and bullying.
+Former employees published an on-line petition in which they demand independent investigation and Bobek's dismissal.
+On 30 September 2025, Bobek resigned as director and denied allegations again.

+Publications

-In 2012, Miroslav Bobek published his first anthology of the columns and notes that he regularly publishes in the leading major news media every week as the director of Prague Zoo.
-The book was called Bobbles from Bobek and was followed by A Giraffe on Monday and Trojan Lion in 2016.
-The latest publication of Miroslav Bobek’s Journal was published in May 2018.
+Since 2012, Miroslav Bobek has been publishing anthologies of the columns and notes he regularly contributes to major news media as the director of Prague Zoo.